-This topic describes how to handle low disk space on Windows instances and the best practices for daily disk management for Windows instances.
+This topic describes how to handle low disk space on Windows instances and the best practices of daily disk management for Windows instances.

-The methods described in this topic apply to Windows Server 2003 and later versions.
-Windows Server 2008 R2 is used as an example.
+The methods described in this topic apply to Windows Server 2003 and later.
+In this topic, Windows Server 2012 R2 is used.

 Release disk space

-- In the Add Features Wizard dialog box, select Ink and Handwriting Services and Desktop Experience and click Next.
+- In the Add Roles and Features Wizard dialog box, keep the default settings and click Next until the Features module is displayed.
+Select Ink and Handwriting Services and Desktop Experience, and click Next.

 - Click Install.

-- When the system prompts you to restart the server manually, click Yes to restart the server.
-After the server restarts, confirm that Desktop Experience has been installed.
+- After the utility is installed, the system prompts you to restart the instance.
+You must restart the instance manually.
+After the instance restarts, verify that Desktop Experience has been installed.

-- After the installation is complete, choose OK. .
-In the dialog box that appears, select the items that you want to delete and click
+- Click Start.
+In the top search box, enter Disk Cleanup.
+In the dialog box that appears, select the disk that you want to delete and click OK.

 Compress files for archiving

-For files that are generated on a regular basis, you can compress them for archiving to improve disk utilization.
+For files that are generated on a regular basis, you can compress them for archiving to improve disk usage.
 We recommend that you use WinRAR to compress files.
-The following example demonstrates how to configure a backup policy for compressing files:
+The following example describes how to configure a backup policy for compressing files:

-- After installing the compression software, find the file to compress.
-Right-click the file and select Add to archive… from the context menu.
+- After WinRAR is installed, find the file to be compressed, right-click the file, and then select Add to archive...

-- In the dialog box that appears, click the Backup tab and then select Generate archive name by mask.
+- In the Settings dialog box, click the Backup tab and select Generate archive name by mask.
 Do not click OK.

 - Click the General tab and then click Browse to specify the path in which to save the archive file.
-Click Profiles... and then select Save current settings to a new profile....
+Click Profiles... and select Save current settings to a new profile...

-- In the Profile parameters dialog box, set Profile name and select Save archive name, Save selected file names, and Create shortcut on desktop.
+- In the Profile parameters dialog box, set the Profile name parameter and select Save archive name, Save selected file names, and Create shortcut on desktop.
 Click OK.

-- Choose System and Security.
-In the System and Security window, click Schedule tasks.
-In the Task Scheduler dialog box, click Create Basic Tasks.... .
-Click
+controlcommand to open the Control Panel page.
+On the Control Panel page, click System and Security and then click Scheduled tasks.
+In the Task Scheduler dialog box, click Create Basic Task...

 - In the Create Basic Task Wizard dialog box, enter a new task name and click Next.